cldmstr/gogohotwire/README.md

 Turbo and Stimulus in a Golang service.

 It attempts to cover all the basic and a few of the less basic use-cases you might use the frameworks for.
-Although the framework is very  straight-forward and mostly backend language agnostic, there are one or two instances where it is not quite obvious how to use the framework on the server side.
+Although Hotwire is very straight-forward and mostly backend language agnostic, there are one or two instances where it is not quite obvious how to use the framework on the server side.
 There are many good examples for Ruby and other languages.
 This project attempts to give you a template to work from for Golang.
-It is not meant as a substitute, but as an addtion to the excellent Hotwire docuemantation and will hopefully offer enough bread-crumbs to get started or get past some not quite obvious issues encountered when working with the framework.
+It is not meant as a substitute, but as an addtion to the excellent Hotwire documentation and will hopefully offer enough bread-crumbs to get started or get past some not quite obvious issues encountered when working with the framework.